ZLD310/zld310/README.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="100" src="https://music.163.com/outchain/player?type=2&amp;id=683826&amp;auto=1&amp;height=100"></iframe>
 <br>

 That is the final chapter in our journey!
 Although its a winter birthday, I wish we can have one more celebration in late Spring next year.
-The word "hope" is such a luxury these days, but I still want to thank god for giving that to us.<br>
+The word "hope" is such a luxury these days, but I still want to thank god for giving that to us.

-Wish in your life, the water would never froze.<br>
+Wish in your life, the water would never froze.

-Wish in your life, sun and moon would always company with you.<br>
+Wish in your life, sun and moon would always company with you.

-Wish in your life, desperation would be only in the past, and love would be given to you.<br>
+Wish in your life, desperation would be only in the past, and love would be given to you.

-And one more selfish blessing: Wish in your life, I will be there with you.<br>
+And one more selfish blessing: Wish in your life, I will be there with you.

 Happy birthday.
-My little naughty girl.<br>
+My little naughty girl.
+May your day be blessed.

 *Light*<br>
 *Forever*